Joshua L. Schwartz

 Stephanie E. DiVittore

-She also has represented various financial institutions with respect to collection matters, as well as litigation over commercial lending transactions and lender liability actions.
+Stephanie has also represented various financial institutions with respect to collection matters, as well as litigation over commercial lending transactions and lender liability actions.

 Stephanie has tried cases in front of federal and state courts, as well as in front of administrative panels such as the Commonwealth of Pennsylvania Environmental Hearing Board, Board of Claims, Public Utility Commission, Unemployment Compensation Board of Review, Support Masters, Custody Conciliators and Divorce Masters.